The Vigilante of Veterans Field

 A Civic Standoff Over Lumens, Loyalty, and the U.S. Flag Code

-If you walk past the wooden gazebo at Veterans Field today and cast your eyes upward, you will notice something missing.
-The tall, silver flagpole stands stark and bare against the Sherman sky.
-To the casual observer, it might look like a simple lapse in municipal maintenance.
-But to those paying attention, that empty pole is the focal point of a bizarre, ongoing cold war between a self-appointed local vigilante and a town administration entirely incapable of getting the lighting right.
+If you walk past the wooden gazebo at Veterans Field today, you will notice the flagpole is bare.
+To a casual observer, it looks like a routine lapse in municipal maintenance.
+But that empty pole is actually the center of a quiet, stubborn standoff between a local resident and a town administration that refuses to install a proper light fixture.

-The saga of the disappearing flag is not a story of vandalism.
-It is a story of extreme, unilateral patriotism.
+The disappearing flag isn't an act of vandalism.
+It is an exercise in unilateral patriotism.

-The conflict is rooted in a strict interpretation of the United States Flag Code, which explicitly dictates that if an American flag is to be flown 24 hours a day, it must be properly illuminated during the hours of darkness.
-For a town boasting a $6.5 million budget, placing a spotlight on a pole seems like a rudimentary civic task.
-Yet, in Sherman, it has triggered a multi-year cycle of nocturnal purloining.
+The conflict is rooted in the United States Flag Code, which dictates that an American flag flown 24 hours a day must be properly illuminated during the hours of darkness.
+For a town managing an $18 million budget, placing a spotlight on a pole should be a basic civic task.
+Yet in Sherman, it has triggered a multi-year cycle of confiscations.

 The First Encounter

-The mystery first revealed its culprit to me in 2023.
-While passing through Veterans Field, I personally witnessed a local man in the act of removing the flag from the halyard.
-When caught, he did not flee.
-Instead, he offered a calm, principled justification: the flag was not being properly lit at night, and allowing it to fly in the dark was a sign of profound disrespect.
+I first witnessed this dynamic in 2024.
+While passing through Veterans Field, I watched a local man unclip the flag from the halyard.
+When approached, he didn’t flinch or retreat.
+He simply offered a calm, principled justification: the flag was not properly lit at night, and flying it in the dark was a violation of protocol.

-I eventually conferred with a neighbor, who confirmed she had also witnessed the exact same man systematically removing the colors.
-We had our culprit, and we had his motive.
-During a period when lines of communication were still open between myself and First Selectman Don Lowe, I explicitly informed him of the situation: we knew exactly who was taking the flag, and we knew exactly why.
+A neighbor confirmed she had watched the exact same man removing the colors.
+We had the culprit and the motive.
+When lines of communication were still open with First Selectman Don Lowe, I informed him of the situation directly.
+Town Hall knew exactly who was taking the flag, and exactly why.

 The Bureaucratic Half-Measure

-Presented with a highly solvable problem—a resident removing a town asset due to poor lighting—the administration responded with what has become its signature move: a bureaucratic half-measure.
+Presented with a highly solvable problem—a resident removing a town asset due to inadequate lighting—the administration responded with a bureaucratic half-measure.

-Rather than installing a robust, hardwired spotlight fitting for a town memorial, a meager solar-powered light was affixed to the pole.
-A new flag was hoisted.
-At night, the solar light cast a weak, anemic glow—hardly the dignified illumination required by federal code, but apparently just enough of a compromise to halt the removals for a brief period.
+Rather than installing a hardwired spotlight fitting for a public memorial, the town affixed a small solar-powered fixture to the pole.
+A new flag went up.
+At night, the solar light cast a weak glow—falling well short of the dignified illumination required by federal code, but enough of a compromise to halt the removals for a few months.

-However, as winter set in and the solar battery struggled against the shortened, overcast days, the light sputtered impotently.
-Unsurprisingly, the pole went bare once again for the duration of the cold months.
+However, as winter set in and the solar battery struggled against shortened, overcast days, the light failed.
+Unsurprisingly, the pole went bare again for the duration of the cold months.

 The Spring Offensive

-This brings us to this past week.
-With the arrival of spring, a brand-new American flag was proudly hoisted above Veterans Field.
-The town had seemingly restaked its claim on the pole.
+That brings us to this past week.
+With the arrival of spring, a new American flag was hoisted above Veterans Field.
+The town had restaked its claim.

-The victory was incredibly short-lived.
-This morning, my phone buzzed with a text message from my vigilant neighbor: "Notice the flag is gone"
+It was short-lived.
+This morning, my phone buzzed with a text message from a neighbor: "Notice the flag is gone"

-While walking my dog this afternoon, I confirmed the casualty.
-The halyard clinked emptily against the bare aluminum.
-I conferred with my neighbor once again, who revealed she had just confronted the man about his latest confiscation.
-His response was as stubborn as it was consistent.
+A walk through the park this afternoon confirmed it.
+The halyard clinked against bare aluminum.
+My neighbor revealed she had just spoken to the man about his latest confiscation.
+His response was remarkably consistent.

 The solar lighting, he informed her, still isn't right.
-It lacks the necessary power to properly revere the flag.
-And until the Town of Sherman fixes the wattage, he made it abundantly clear: he will keep taking the flags.
+It lacks the wattage to properly illuminate the flag.
+Until the Town of Sherman fixes the hardware, he made it clear: he will keep taking the flags down.

-And so, the standoff at Veterans Field continues.
-It is a uniquely Sherman tale—a resident taking the law into his own hands to enforce a standard of excellence that the town hall refuses to meet.
-Until the administration can figure out how to properly purchase and plug in a lightbulb, the vigilante will continue to ensure that if the town insists on keeping the flag in the dark, they won't have a flag to fly at all.
+The standoff at Veterans Field continues.
+It is a uniquely local dispute: a resident taking matters into his own hands to enforce a federal standard that Town Hall refuses to meet.
+Until the administration figures out how to properly wire a spotlight, the resident will continue to ensure that if the town insists on keeping the flag in the dark, they won't have a flag to fly at all.